ebruchez/ebruchez.github.io/_drafts/2021-02-xx- Restoring an Oliver 5.md

 ![Broken spring](/assets/posts/restoring-oliver5/2x/IMG_1001.jpg){:standalone}

 I considered fixing it: grinding a hole at the end of the non-broken part.
-But I believe I was told it might break again.
+But I was told it might break again.
 I was also directed to look at clock springs.
 I started looking, but other things happened and the project was paused in February 2019.

 In the meanwhile, I acquired a couple of parts Oliver 9 machines.
-It dawned on me way not long ago that maybe one of them might have an intact spring.
+It dawned on me that maybe one of them might have an intact spring.
 One of the machines was missing the spring box, but the other one had it with an intact spring!
-I checked whether the spring was compatible, and it was.
+I checked whether the spring was compatible, and it was!
 The Oliver 5 and 9 have identical spring boxes.
 I transferred the spring to the Oliver 5 spring box, which, while not looking perfect, was in better condition.
 Then I figured I would just complete the cleaning and restoration.

 ## After disassembly